mdharb/reading-notes/301/class-02.md

 * What does componentDidMount do?

-  - `If you need to load anything using a network request or initialize the DOM, it should go here.
+  * `If you need to load anything using a network request or initialize the DOM, it should go here.
 This method is a good place to set up any subscriptions.`

-### Props & States:
+### Props & States

 1. What types of things can you pass in the props?
-    - Things you want to render
+    * Things to render.
-    - Displays of titles of sub-titles
+    * For titles and sub-titles.
-    - Displays information
+    * For information.

 2. What is the big difference between props and state?
-   - States are handled inside of the component while props are handled outside of and passed into the component
+   * States are handling data inside of the component while props are handling data outside of it and passed into the component.
-   - States are using when you handling dynamic, just like the data coming from users for instance.
+   * States are using when you are handling dynamic data, just like the data coming from users for instance.
 Props are using when you handling static data.

 3. When do we re-render our application?
-    - When the states is changing in our application.
+    * When the states is changing in our application.

 4. What are some examples of things that we could store in state?
-    - Incrimentation or Decrimentation **(counter)**.
+    * Counters.
-    - Forms, checkbox, button, or any input element.
+    * Forms, checkbox, button, or any input elements.